 Why over breathing is unhelpful:

-- The intake of more air is NOT necessary in order to get oxygen in our tissues, where it needs to go
+- The intake of more air is NOT necessary in order to get oxygen in our tissues, which is where it needs to go

 - Over breathing expels too much carbon dioxide from the system, leaving the oxygen molecule bound to the haemoglobin in our red blood cells

 - When we feel breathless we feel the need to breath more, which makes over breathing into a cycle

 - When feeling breathless we tend to breathe through our mouths, which goes to the chest to stimulate the fight or flight response

 - Nitric oxide helps to relax the blood vessels.
 If we breathe through our mouths we don’t get as much nitric oxide into our system as we do when we breathe though our nose

 - Chest breathing over uses and tightens the shoulder and neck muscles.

 - If you get breathless very quickly when doing exercise or sigh or yawn a lot, this is a sign that your breathing efficiency needs improvement.
 Yawning does not just indicate tiredness; it indicates that the brain needs to fire up and needs more oxygen.
 Similarly, sighing indicates that the brain is trying to calm down